gdprasad1201/Amazon-Sales-Data-Analytics-Mini-Project/README.md

 11. Which item types have the highest profit margins (profit as a percentage of revenue)?
 12. How do unit prices vary across different regions?
 13. Which regions and product types have the highest profit margins, and how does this vary across order priorities?
-14. Can we predict the most profitable combination of region, item type, and sales channel, given the number of units sold and unit prices?
+14. Using a machine learning model, can we predict the most profitable combination of country, item type, and sales channel, given the number of units sold and unit prices?
 (In Progress)

 ## Tools Used
 - Python